Fat Head Keywords – What You Need To Know

 website traffic.

 Closely tied to the cost is the element of risk, which increases when competition intensifies.
-Achieving a top ranking for a head keyword leads to increased traffic, but this position is less stable due to the ongoing competition from other companies aiming for the same position.
+Achieving a top ranking for a head keyword leads to increased traffic, but this position is less stable due to ongoing competition from other companies aiming for the same spot.

 What are chunky middle keywords?